- Future Students

 TRiO McNair Faculty Research Mentor Dr. William (Bill) Williams holds a PhD in Experimental Psychology from University of Utah.
 His research interests are in human psychophysiology with an emphasis on emotion, attention and the psychophysiology of personality and personality disorders.

-TRiO McNair Faculty Research Mentor Dr. Jessica Willis holds a PhD in Women's and Gender Studies from Clark University, and an MA in Feminist Clinical Psychology from the New College of California.
+TRiO McNair Faculty Research Mentor Dr. Jessica Willis is a Visiting Assistant Professor of Women's and Gender Studies.
 Her research interests include gender in society, feminist contributions to political theory, feminism and the construction of knowledge, women and politics, sexual citizenship, gender and sexuality in film, principles of sociology, and body image and identity formation.

 TRiO McNair Faculty Research Mentor Dr. Sally Winkle's dissertation research centered on the representation of women in 18th century German literature.
 Much of her subsequent scholarship has focused on women and gender in German literature, culture, and film.
 She has been active with the Women's & Gender Studies program since 1983, and has been Director of the program since 1998.